mayankjain0141/ML-Classification-DTN-Routing/README.md

 Here, we classify the nodes to which the message will be forwarded to till either it reaches the destination or it gets dropped.

-But this transforms the problem into multiple binary classification problems and doesnt take into account the interdependence between the outputs.
+But this transforms the problem into a binary classification problem for each node and doesnt take into account the interdependence between the outputs.
 We solve the interdependence issue by using Ensemble Classifier Chains(ECC).